MichalPt/astro-mamagroup-web/README.md

 ## Quick start

 In order to run, develop, and contribute to the website, you need to prepare a JavaScript (JS) website development environment first.
-There are several package managers available (npm, yarn, pnpm, ...) but I would recommend using Performant Node Package Manager (pnpm) since it is the newest one.
+There are several package managers available (npm, yarn, pnpm, ...) but I would recommend using the Performant Node Package Manager (pnpm).

 <!-- To install it on Linux or WSL (Windows Subsystem for Linux), type the following commands into your terminal (more installation options can be found in the [pnpm installation guide](https://pnpm.io/installation)): -->